Menu

 If you are unfortunate enough to be too unwell to come to school please make sure you do the following:

-• Phone and SPEAK to either Jessica or Louisa (numbers are in staff shared) between 7am and 8am.
+• Phone and SPEAK to either Sue or Louisa (numbers to follow) between 7am and 8am.
 It is really important that you respect these times and keep to them.
 If you do not get through please try the other person.
 Leaving a message is not enough, you must SPEAK to someone and confirm that someone on SLT knows you are not coming in to school

 • Please contact your teaching team and let them know you are not coming in.
 You do not have to speak to them but you do need to inform them.

-• If you are a class teacher you need to email the office and Theo with your plans and resources for the day.
+• If you are a class teacher you need to email the office and Louisa with your plans and resources for the day.

 • If you are a Teaching Partner you must ensure that any duties or responsibilities you have for that day are covered.